Periodic solutions of coupled Boussinesq equations and Ostrovsky-type models free from zero-mass contradiction: Validity of Weakly-Nonlinear Solution

-In order to numerically solve these equations, in this section and the subsequent section, we implement three pseudospectral numerical schemes.
-For the coupled Boussinesq equations we use the technique outlined in \cite{Khusnutdinova19Book, Engelbrecht11}, while for the case of a single Ostrovsky equation we use the method in \cite{Khusnutdinova19}.
-In \cite{Khusnutdinova19Book} a pseudospectral method was outlined for coupled Ostrovsky equations, however we present a modified scheme here, based upon \cite{Trefethen00}, to allow for larger time steps to be taken.
-This is presented in \ref{sec:NumMeth}.
+In order to numerically solve these equations, in this section and the subsequent sections, we implement three pseudo-spectral numerical schemes described in the appendices.
+For the coupled Boussinesq equations we use the methods in Appendix A and for a single Ostrovsky equation and we use the method in Appendix B, both of which are similar to schemes in \cite{Khusnutdinova19}.
+We use a modified pseudo-spectral scheme for the coupled Ostrovsky equations, based upon \cite{Trefethen00}, to allow for larger time steps to be taken, and this is presented in Appendix C. We note that the choice of integration constants to maintain zero mean is conveniently implemented within the pseudo-spectral scheme by setting the coefficient of the zero harmonic to zero.

 Unless stated otherwise, we assume that $\Delta x = 0.1$, $\Delta t = 0.01$ and $\Delta T = \varepsilon \Delta t$.
 In some calculations these parameters may be changed to obtain a higher accuracy result and this will be stated in the figure captions.
 The domain is taken as $[-L, L]$ in all cases, with $L = 300$ for most calculations with solitary waves and $3 \times L_K$ for cnoidal waves, where $L_K$ is the period of the cnoidal wave.

-In all subsequent calculations, we shall refer to the solution of the system \eqref{ueq} - \eqref{weq} as the ``exact solution'' and compare this to the weakly-nonlinear solution with an increasing number of terms included.
-We calculate the solution in the domain $x \in [-40, 40]$ and for $t \in [0, T]$ where $T = 1/\varepsilon$.
-The initial conditions are taken to be
+In all subsequent calculations, we shall refer to the solution of the system \eqref{ueq} - \eqref{weq} as the numerical solution of the exact system and compare this to the weakly-nonlinear solution with an increasing number of terms included.
+We calculate the solution in the domain $x \in [-40, 40]$ and for $t \in [0, \hat{T}]$ where $\hat{T} = 1/\varepsilon$.

+To construct a right-propagating wave as the initial condition, with no left-propagating wave, we choose our functions $F$ and $V$ appropriately so that $f_1^{-} = F_1$, $f_2^{-} = F_2$ and $f_1^+ = f_2^+ = 0$.
+Explicitly, for solitary wave initial conditions, we have